adobe/azure_file/README.md

 * `storage_account` - the azure storage account you are accessing
 * `access_key` - the access key to this azure storage account
+* `msi_client_id` - the MSI client id with at least read permission to the storage account
 * `path` - where this file will be created on the machine
 * `remote_path` - the path of the file/key to pull including folder
 * `container` - the name of the azure blob storage container/bucket from where to pull